-The global non-ferrous scrap recycling market size to be valued at USD 308.5 million by 2027 and is expected to grow at a compound annual growth rate (CAGR) of 2.8% during the forecast period.
+The global non-ferrous scrap recycling market size to be valued at USD 308.5 million by 2027 and is expected to grow at a compound annual growth rate (CAGR) of 2.8% from 2020 to 2027.
 The increasing demand for non-ferrous scrap in secondary production coupled with end-use industries is anticipated to propel market growth across the forecast period.
 Growing consumer demand has propelled manufacturers to increase their production of electronics, vehicles, and other products.
 In addition, rapid industrialization across the world has led to increasing demand for non-ferrous scrap.
 As a result, more emphasis is being given to its collection and recycling.
 For example, European Aluminum released its “Circular Aluminum Action Plan”, which aims at achieving the full potential of aluminum for a circular economy by the year 2030.

 Recycling of aluminum gives rise to various industrial and environmental opportunities in Europe.
 The Circular Aluminum Action Plan forecasts that 50.0% of Europe’s aluminum demand can be supplied through post-consumer recycling if the correct policy framework is put in place.
 The high recycling rate of aluminum in Europe, which is over 90.0% in the automotive and building sectors, and over 75.0% in beverage cans is a positive aspect of the plan to become successful.